The Infrared Universe: Photon Confinement, Carnot Mixing, and Blackbody Equilibrium

 \subsection{Effective confinement in Carnot--Carathéodory geometry}

 A distinctive feature of Carnot--Carathéodory (CC) geometries such as the Heisenberg group is that null geodesics are governed by the horizontal distribution rather than by the full tangent bundle.
 In the Heisenberg case, the Hamiltonian flow is generated by the horizontal momenta \((P,\bar P)\) with the central coordinate \(s\) playing the role of a gauge parameter.
-The resulting geodesics are not straight rays but curved horizontal trajectories analogous to cyclotron orbits \cite{Gaveau1977}: they have a characteristic curvature set by the mesoscopic scale~$\sigma$ and possess a finite geometric ``return time'' even in the absence of any scattering.
+The resulting geodesics are not straight rays but curved horizontal trajectories analogous to cyclotron orbits \cite{Gaveau1977}: they have a characteristic curvature on scales determined by the mesoscopic control parameter~$\sigma$ and possess a finite geometric ``return time'' even in the absence of any scattering.

 Thus photons do not stream radially to infinity along Euclidean null lines.
 Instead, their horizontal projections undergo recurrent motion, revisiting neighborhoods of their initial position after a time of order $\sigma^{-1}$.
 Motion in the central (``vertical'') direction corresponds to the noncommutative phase of the Heisenberg group and carries no physical displacement once one projects onto the underlying abelian quotient.
 The physically relevant dynamics is therefore entirely horizontal, and it is this horizontal cyclotron-like structure that produces effective confinement.